A brief insight for buyers in India.

 Most of the scales used for ‘legal for trade’ purpose are certified for min. class III.

-All weighing machines used for trade purposes are required to be verified and stamped every year by Legal Metrology, according to their accuracy class.
+All weighing machines used for trade purposes are required to be verified and stamped every year by Legal Metrology.
+This is according to their accuracy class.

 One important specification valid for class I and II only is that the accuracy of the scale can be 1, 2, 5 or 10 times the least count of the scale.
 For example: a scale of 10 kg x 0.1 g can have accuracy 10 times the resolution which is 1 g (10 x0.1 g) i.e. a reading of 5000.1 g may have an error of up to 1 g.